majorsilence/Dev/_posts/2023-02-22-crystalcmd.md

 IIS

-* Download a .net crystal reports runtime.
+* Download a .net [crystal reports 13 runtime](https://wiki.scn.sap.com/wiki/display/BOBJ/Crystal+Reports%2C+Developer+for+Visual+Studio+Downloads).
 SP 33 or newer.
+Ensure it is 64 bit.
 * Download a release from [https://github.com/majorsilence/CrystalCmd/releases](https://github.com/majorsilence/CrystalCmd/releases).
+    * Majorsilence.CrystalCmd.NetFrameworkServer
 * Create an 64 bit IIS Site
 * Copy in the crystalcmd zip contents
 * Edit the web.config and set the username and password you wish to use.